Jio-bp and TVS Motor Company to collaborate on EV solutions | www.lokmattimes.com

 Jio-bp and TVS Motor Company to collaborate on EV solutions

-Operating under the brand 'Jio-bp', Reliance BP Mobility Limited (RBML) is an Indian fuels andmobility joint venture between Reliance Industries Limited (RIL) and bp.

 Jio-bp is operating its EV charging and swapping stations under the brand Jio-bp pulse.
 With the Jio-bp pulse app, customers can easily find stations nearby and charge their electric vehicles.
-Jio-bp is creating a charging ecosystem that will benefit all the stakeholders in the EV value chain.
+Further, with a vision of being among India's largest EV network, Jio-bp is creating a charging ecosystem that will benefit all the stakeholders in the EV value chain.

 ( With inputs from ANI )